- From Paragraph to Essay

 Extensive reading should be a key part of your English study.
 Not only is it an easy and fun way to study, but it is also the only practical way to learn all the millions of collocations–common word pairings–that occur in English.
 In addition, research has shown that it is as or more effective than any other kind of language study for all language skills, not just reading.
 Finally, if you make it a habit, you’ll be able to maintain your English even if you have no time for formal study.
 If you’re not practicing extensive reading, you’re missing out on a great way to study English.

 Here’s the same topic expanded into a 5-paragraph essay.
-There’s more detail, but it is basically the same argument structure on a larger scale.
+There’s more detail, but it is basically the same argument structure on a larger scale and written in more formal academic English.

-First, reading extensively is the only practical way to study collocations.
-Collocations are high-frequency word pairings in a language that sound “natural.”
-(For example, one can play tennis, billiards, or the saxophone; one does not play bowling, judo, or swimming.)
-This presents significant challenges for students.
-There are too many collocations to count, let alone study formally.
-The only way for students to pick up these natural word parings is slowly, over time, through lots and lots of language input.
-Reading extensively, especially on inherently interesting topics, is the most efficient and practical way to get this input.
+Firstly, extensive reading is the most practical method for studying collocations.
+Collocations are high-frequency word pairings that sound natural within a language.
+For instance, one can play tennis, billiards, or the saxophone, but one does not play bowling, judo, or swimming.
+The sheer number of collocations makes them challenging to formally study.
+The only viable method for students to assimilate these natural word pairings is gradually, over time, through substantial language input.
+Extensive reading, particularly on topics of inherent interest, provides the most efficient and practical means of acquiring this input.

-It may come as a surprise, but Extensive reading has also been shown to be one of the best ways to study all aspects of a language.
-It should improve reading skills.
-Reading is one of those things people learn to do by doing.
-However, studies have confirmed, over and over, that extensive reading is a more effective way to prepare for exams like the TOEIC than actually taking a TOEIC preparation class!
-Extensive reading is highly recommended for those serious about improving their reading, writing, listening, and speaking skills.
+Surprisingly, extensive reading has been demonstrated to be one of the most effective methods for studying all facets of a language.
+It enhances reading skills since reading proficiency is primarily developed through practice.
+Numerous studies have consistently shown that extensive reading is more effective in preparing for exams like the TOEIC than taking dedicated TOEIC preparation classes.
+Extensive reading is highly recommended for individuals serious about improving their reading, writing, listening, and speaking skills.

-Extensive reading should also be the foundation for a lifetime of English as a foreign language study.
-Once students leave formal schooling, they find themselves busy with work and family, with little time for taking private lessons.
-Nevertheless, extensive reading is something anyone can do in their spare moments.
-It is essential to have suitable material–something easy and enjoyable to read.
-That way, reading becomes a pleasant reward to look forward to during the day.
-Students who make extensive reading a hobby will at least keep the English they have acquired and likely grow it throughout their lifetimes.
+Furthermore, extensive reading should serve as the foundation for a lifelong study of English as a foreign language.
+After completing formal education, individuals often find themselves occupied with work and family responsibilities, leaving little time for private lessons.
+Nonetheless, extensive reading is an activity that anyone can pursue in their spare time.
+It is crucial to have access to appropriate materials that are easy and enjoyable to read, transforming reading into a pleasurable activity to look forward to each day.
+Students who adopt extensive reading as a hobby will not only maintain the English skills they have acquired but also continue to develop them throughout their lives.